tendermint/tendermint/test/README.md

 - persistence tests
     - crash tendermint at each of many predefined points, restart, and ensure it syncs properly with the app

+## App

+App tests app situations using abci-cli and tendermint.

 ## Fuzzing

 [Fuzzing](https://en.wikipedia.org/wiki/Fuzzing) of various system inputs.

 See `./fuzz/README.md` for more details.

+## e2e - end to end

+End to end tests using docker-compose clusters

+See `./e2e/README.md` for more details.

+## Maverick

+Maverick provides a mock to tests for byzantine fault tolerance in situations in which malicous agents are participating in the network.

+See `./maverick/README.md` for more details.